-Essentially, ABM narrows down your focus to your highest opportunity accounts, viewing each as a market of one and even targeting specific people at each account.
-While an inbound B2B marketing campaign would include relevant and intriguing content that helps a large group of potential prospects to find you, an ABM effort targets a few, high-value accounts (and their key decision makers) with customized messaging.
+Essentially, ABM narrows your focus to the highest opportunity accounts, viewing each as a market of one and then targeting specific people at each targeted account.
+While a typical inbound B2B marketing campaign includes relevant and intriguing content that would resonate with the largest possible group of potential customers, an ABM campaign targets a few high-value accounts (and their key decision-makers) with personalized content and messaging.

-This includes creating relevant and personalized emails and content for each account and making them aware of events and offers that would interest them the most.
-ABM allows marketers to narrow and sharpen their approach by marketing straight to key decision makers, the ones who have power over whether or not to buy in.
-From there, marketers can begin to build trust and a strong, ongoing business relationship with them.
+Some examples include relevant and highly personalized emails and content for each account, making them aware of events and offers that interest them the most.
+ABM allows marketers to narrow and sharpen their approach by marketing straight to key decision-makers.
+From there, marketers can begin to build a strong, ongoing business relationship with them.

-An organization needs to be careful in choosing which clients and prospects are their key accounts.
-Not all prospects or customers will meet your criteria for being a key strategic account, and you need to concentrate your ABM efforts on those that do.
+You need to be careful in choosing which clients and prospects are your key accounts.
+Not everyone will meet the criteria to be a strategic account, and you need to concentrate your ABM efforts on only those that do.

 What makes for a good ABM account?

 Many sales and marketing professionals struggle to target the right accounts for their ABM campaign.